zeisss/github-deploy-agent/README.md

  * If tries executing a file called `./hooks/$task`, where `$task` is the string from the deployment object.
 This allows for different actions to be taken.

-   The hook gets passed a number of environment variables, including `GITHUB_REF` and `GITHUB_SHA` which define which branch/commit of the repository should be commited.
+   The hook gets passed a number of environment variables (see below) which define which branch/commit of the repository should be committed.

    This hook, which can be anything (bash scripts, binaries etc.) can now perform the actual deploy.